The euro nursed losses on Thursday, having pulled back from a three-year high.

-The dollar slipped to a more than six-month low against a basket of currencies on Monday.
+The dollar hit a more than one-week high against a basket of other major currencies on Monday.

-The U.S. dollar rose against a basket of major currencies on Thursday.
+The dollar slipped to its lowest in more than three months against a basket of major currencies on Friday.